linode/apl-docs/docs/get-started/installation/dns.md

 - Get the API server endpoint.
 You can find the API server endpoint in the Details section of the cluster in the AWS console.

-- Add the DNS configuration created in the previous step, the API server endpoint, the `domainSuffix`, `domainFilters`, `region` and `email` to the `values.yaml` that we'll use to install APL:
+- Add the DNS configuration created in the previous step, the API server endpoint, the `domainSuffix`, `domainFilters`, `region` and `email` to the `values.yaml` file:

 ```bash
 tee values.yaml<<EOF